 The Heartland fee inventory worth cataloging

 The Heartland-specific fees that surface across a year of statements live in a handful of categories.
-The list below names them as they tend to appear, with notes on the cadence and (where there is a publicly reported figure) the dollar amount third-party reviews have cited.
-These are the entries an audit-fees spreadsheet built from a Heartland statement is going to land on.
+The list below names them as they tend to appear, with notes on cadence so the audit-fees spreadsheet does not miss lines that appear only in some months.

-• Account-level monthly fees.
-Customer Intelligence Suite Fee (publicly reported at $59.95 per month), monthly access fee, statement fee.
+- Account-level monthly fees.
+Customer Intelligence Suite Fee, monthly access fee, statement fee.
 Per statement, regardless of volume.

-• Annual fees.
-Annual Reporting Fee (publicly reported at $410 per location).
+- Annual fees.
+Annual Reporting Fee.
 Appears once a year per location, on whichever statement carries the bill — a key reason single-month views miss real cost.

 The distinction between a Heartland charge, a card-network pass-through cost, and a hybrid is worth drawing explicitly.
 The discount rate is Heartland's; dues and assessments belong to the networks; interchange belongs to the issuing banks via the network rate tables.
 On most Heartland statements interchange is the largest single cost component, which means a fee audit that focuses on the discount rate alone is auditing the smaller half of the bill.